Thomas Meredith: Career

 In 1811, Meredith took a Bachelor of Divinity degree, and the following year he was awarded as a Doctor of Divinity.
-He retired his fellowship in 1813 to take the living of Ardtrea, Co.
-Tyrone, which was open exclusively to those who had held fellowships at Trinity College.
+He retired his fellowship in 1813 to take the living of Ardtrea, County Tyrone, which was open exclusively to those who had held fellowships at Trinity College.
 The parish tithes amounted to £738 a year, but in addition to this the rector of Ardtrea also held stewardship over the manor of Ardtrea, making the living a particularly valuable one.
 Ardtrea House, the Rectory or Glebe house where he took up residence with his family, was described as "a large and handsome house built of hewn freestone" with a small Palladian-style Gate Lodge at the foot of the driveway.
 Meredith was remembered at Ardtrea for never turning a man away from his door, always having a silver coin for those who came to him in need.

-He was Rector of Ardtrea for six years, until his untimely death in 1819 at the age of forty two.
-His father-in-law, Richard Graves, wrote, "...and now another apparently most calamitous visitation presents itself, in the sudden death of my beloved and excellent son-in-law, by apoplexy, a disorder of which of all men he seemed least liable."
+He was Rector of Ardtrea for six years, until his death in 1819 at the age of forty-two.
+His father-in-law, Richard Graves, wrote, "and now another apparently most calamitous visitation presents itself, in the sudden death of my beloved and excellent son-in-law, by apoplexy, a disorder of which of all men he seemed least liable."
 The Freeman's Journal of Dublin reported, "Learned, amiable, and unassuming, Thomas Meredith was unfeignedly respected and sincerely beloved by his numerous acquaintance and friends, all of whom deeply deplore his premature departure.
 He has left behind him an amiable and disconsolate widow and a family of seven children, most of whom are yet too young to feel the irreparable loss which they have sustained".
 He was succeeded at Ardtrea by the orientalist, Edward Hincks.